nmattia/butler/README.md

     )
 ```

-Here are the server and client running (assuming corresponding client
+Here are the server and client running:
-implementations for the transport and logic):

 ``` haskell
 main :: IO ()